Giovaniavs/decision_board_system/README.md

 # MeChart Decision Board System

-MeChart decision board system built to solve problems of data querying on Reclame Aqui web system.
+MeChart decision board system built to solve problems of data querying on the Reclame Aqui web system.
-As a final project to get graduated at Universidade Federal de Pernambuco - Centro de Informática, this projects was built with Flutter and based on Clean Architecture.
-The main goal of the project is to expand and improve the decision making proccess through the study and analisis of the decision boards built inside the system.
-This application was made to work together with a web scraping script wrote in python, which is responsible for generating a .csv database from Reclame Aqui web system.
+As a final project to graduate at Universidade Federal de Pernambuco - Centro de Informática, this project was built with Flutter and based on Clean Architecture.
+The main goal of the project is to expand and improve the decision-making process through the study and analysis of the decision boards built inside the system.
+This application was made to work together with a web scraping script written in Python, which is responsible for generating a .csv database from the Reclame Aqui web system.

 ## Table of Contents